Download our short guide: “Preparing for your Abdominoplasty Surgery Checklist”

 Loose skin may shrink on its own

 Loose abdominal skin after pregnancy makes your tummy look deflated.
 Skin folds are a source of discomfort.
-You may feel defeated in your looks.
 While all women want excess abdominal skin to disappear the moment the baby is born, skin retraction is a process that takes time.
 Doctor Bernard explains that it takes up to two years for the skin to shrink back to normal after pregnancy.

 You need to reach a stable weight first